liyunbao/log_analysis_openai/README.md

       Follow the steps in fine_tune.py to training the GPT model with your training data

 4. Run the application:
       After your model is finished training, OpenAI will give you a model id.
-Use this id start.py and run
+Use this id in start.py and run

         python start.py